Unauthorized Nibblers in the Garden?

 A final word

-A little careful planning before establishing your gardens will enable you to sit back and enjoy them more once they’re growing—with fewer unpleasant surprises.
+A little careful planning will enable you to enjoy your gardens more once they’re growing—with fewer unpleasant surprises.
 Knowing that the majority of your flowers and veggies are better protected will make it easier to smile and shrug off the occasional—and surely forgivable—sign of a wild neighbor’s nibbling.

 » Purchase a copy of Wild Neighbors, the go-to guide for useful, humane solutions to conflicts with wildlife.